-- Remove from freezer and place back on the food processor.
+- Remove from freezer and place back in the food processor.
 Add in the ice cold vodka, one tablespoon at a time.
 If your dough has come together, don’t add any more vodka.
 You want just enough to bind the dough.
 Mix until just combined..
-Turn the dough of the food processor and form into a flat oval disk and wrap in plastic wrap.
+Turn the dough out of the food processor, and form into a flat oval disk and wrap in plastic wrap.
 No need to separate into two parts, because you’ll only need the bottom pie crust.
 Place in fridge for at least 30 minutes, up to 2 days, or freeze for up to a month.

 Make the crumb topping